 Do You Need an Attorney for an Underage Drinking Charge?

 One of the most prevalent crimes committed by those under 21 years of age is underage drinking.
 Whether it be for the social aspect, experimentation, or another reason, underage drinking seems to be becoming more and more prevalent among our youth in today’s society.
-Unfortunately, underage drinking can have serious consequences on the offender and possibly even the supplier of the alcohol.
+Unfortunately, underage drinking can have serious consequences for the offender and possibly even the supplier of the alcohol.
 Convictions in municipal court related to underage drinking can result in harsh penalties, including fines, license suspensions, jail time, and a permanent criminal record.
-It is important to have a qualified attorney by your side whether you are an adult (18-21) facing an underage drinking charge in municipal court, a parent facing a charge in municipal court for supplying alcohol, or a juvenile facing an underage drinking charge in juvenile court.
+It is essential to have a qualified attorney by your side, whether you are an adult (18-21) facing an underage drinking charge in municipal court, a parent facing a charge in municipal court for supplying alcohol, or a juvenile facing an underage drinking charge in juvenile court.
 The attorneys at Hanlon Niemann & Wright have the knowledge and experience to represent you in your underage drinking case, whatever the circumstances may be.

-CALL FREDRICK P. NIEMANN, ESQ., A QUALIFIED, NEW JERSEY UNDERAGE DRINKING ATTORNEY, TODAY AT (855) 376-5291 OR EMAIL HIM AT fniemann@hnlawfirm.com.
+CALL FREDRICK P. NIEMANN, ESQ., A QUALIFIED, NEW JERSEY UNDERAGE DRINKING ATTORNEY, TODAY AT (732) 863-9900 OR EMAIL HIM AT FNIEMANN@HNLAWFIRM.COM.

 What New Jersey Law Says About Underage Drinking